noamtashma/rfcs/text/0000-better-function-taits.md

 # Motivation
 [motivation]: #motivation

-the importance of function traits for rust should not be understated. however, since its introduction, the difference between rust's `fn`, `Fn`, `FnMut` and `FnOnce` have been confusing to newcomers.
+The importance of function traits for Rust should not be understated.
+However, since its introduction, the differences between Rust's `fn`, `Fn`, `FnMut` and `FnOnce` have been confusing to newcomers.
-<insert references to newcomer questions about these>.
+TODO: insert references to newcomer questions about these.
-we believe that adopting this RFC will help newcomers that already understand borrowing rules, understand the different anonymous function types more easily, since it shows more clearly what is being borrowed and how.
+I believe that adopting this RFC will help newcomers that already understand borrowing rules, understand anonymous function borrow rules more easily, since it shows exactly why the they are the way they are.

-in addition, we believe that even for experienced rust programmers, having a more natural syntax will be beneficial.
+In addition, I believe that even for experienced rust programmers, having a more natural syntax will be beneficial.

 In Rust, there is the convention that the "self" of a method is reflected in its type, as its first argument.
 For example, say we have `object : T`.
 When you call `object.clone()`, the type of `clone` isn't `fn() -> T`, it is `fn(&T) -> T`.
 That is, the first parameter of the function is the object itself, and it is explicitly written inside the type of the function.
 This is important for a few reasons:
 First, it accurately reflects both the semantics of the program, and its actual concrete implementation.
-Second, it allows the programmer to specify if the function should receive the object by value (`T`), by immutable reference (`&T`), or by mutable reference (`&mut T`), or by any other smart pointer, and specify the needed lifetimes.
+Second, it allows the programmer to specify whether the function should receive the object by value (`T`), by immutable reference (`&T`), or by mutable reference (`&mut T`), or by any other smart pointer, and specify the needed lifetimes.

 Function traits, however, do not adopt this convention, and therefore, don't have these advantages.
 What do I mean by that?
-First, `FnMut(i8) -> i8` seems to suggest a mere function from `i8` to `i8`.
-However, in implementation and semantics, it isn't.
-This function receives its closure in addition to its other arguments.
+First, `FnMut(i8) -> i8` seems to suggest a mere function from `i8` to `i8`, similar to `fn(i8) -> i8`.
+However, in implementation and semantics, This function receives its closure in addition to its other arguments.
 This makes the closure act like the "self" argument in method calls.
-For example, contrast `func.call()` with `func()`.
 Therefore, `FnMut(i8) -> i8` is actually more similar to a function `fn(&mut Closure, i8) -> i8`, where `Closure` is the anonymous structure that is the closure.
+In fact, `func()` actually desugars to `func.mut_call()`, which undeniably receives `self` as the first argument.
 In addition, we lose the second advantage: We can't specify in which way we are accessing the closure.
-Instead, in order to specify that, we use the ad-hoc variants `Fn`, `FnMut` and `FnOnce`.
+Instead, in order to specify that, we use the three ad-hoc variants `Fn`, `FnMut` and `FnOnce`.

 Therefore, we suggest to change the syntax of function traits to reflect the fact that one of the inputs is the closure, much like the existing "self" inputs.
 For example, the current `Fn(i8)->i8` would be changed to `Fn(&Closure, i8) -> i8`, reflecting that the first input is actually the anonymous closure, taken by immutable reference.
 It should be noted that here `Closure` is a keyword, akin to `Self`.
-Similarly, `FnMut()` would become `Fn(&mut Closure)` and `FnOnce()` would become `Fn(Closure)`.
+Similarly, `FnMut()->Res` would become `Fn(&mut Closure)->Res` and `FnOnce()->Res` would become `Fn(Closure)->Res`.
 Overall, with this proposal, the function traits become more unified with each other, are more in line with regular function calls, and reflect the actual implementation and semantics more closely.

 In addition, I believe that function trait's borrow checking behavior is confusing.
 Even for novices that already understand the normal borrow checking rules, can be confused by the fact that an `FnMut` function has to be declared mutable for it to be called (TODO: give examples).
 I argue that showing the root cause of these borrow checking errors in the types, i.e. the implicit `Closure` input, will help clear things up for newcomers and help seasoned rustaceans as well.

-the change we view here can be seen as a trade-off between two view points on anonymous functions. the first viewpoint wants to see anonymous functions as pure as possible: it's mainly just a function that you can call - therefore it should have a type that looks like `fn(i8) -> i8`. for example, `FnMut(i8) -> i8`. it has implementation details - it has to carry around a closure, and its type has three variants, each of which has its own peculiar usage rules (only call an `FnOnce` once, can't borrow an `FnMut` multiple times, etc).
+The issue this RFC is all about can be seen as a trade-off between two view points on anonymous functions.
+The first viewpoint wants to see anonymous functions as pure as possible: it's mainly just a function that you can call - therefore it should have a type that looks like `fn(i8) -> i8`.
+For example, `FnMut(i8) -> i8`.
+This view wants to ignore the technical details that capturing the environment entails.
+Therefore, the closure structure behind the scenes is an implementation detail.
+And, it has nontrivial borrowing behavior, so its type has to be marked one of three variants, each of which has its own usage rules (only call an `FnOnce` once, can't borrow an `FnMut` multiple times, etc).

-the second viewpoint is more concrete: an anonymous function is actually an anonymous struct, called a closure, that implements a method as part of a function trait.
+The second viewpoint is more concrete: an anonymous function is actually an anonymous struct, called a closure, that implements a method as part of a function trait.
+Therefore, its borrow checking behavior is clearly determined by references and their lifetime parameters (specifically, `Fn(&Closure)` vs. `Fn(&mut Closure)`, etc), and the `self` parameter has to be marked as a regular input to the method (which is the function itself).

-the first view has its advantages, of course - in the specific example of `|x : i64| { x + y }`, the closure isn't really very important, and it should be thought of more like a pure function. however, we believe the second view works better with real-life uses, and so gives us a better trade-off overall.
+The first view is more in line with a programmer that wants to write some function, or wants some action to be done, or that writes functions that are relatively simple.
+It's shorter to write, and when it works, it works.
+The second view is better suited to a programmer that wants to understand why the compiler is refusing to compile his code.

 # Guide-level explanation
 [guide-level-explanation]: #guide-level-explanation

-this is basically a short retelling of the explanation of the difference between `Fn`, `FnMut` and `FnOnce`, since this already exists in the language.
+This is basically a short retelling of the explanation of the differences between `Fn`, `FnMut` and `FnOnce`, even though this already exists in the language.

-during compilation, in order to implement anonymous functions, every anonymous function is replaced by an anonymous struct, called "the closure", that contains the data it needs to run. for example, consider:
+During compilation, in order to implement anonymous functions, every anonymous function is replaced by an anonymous struct, called "the closure", that contains the data it needs to run.
+For example, consider:

 ```
 fn main() {